The Broadcasters' Desktop Resource

 Radio History by the Bay

-[March 2014] This month marks the 92nd anniversary of the first intentional AM directional antenna in the US.
-About a decade ago, Ron Rackley “found” the site and tried to get permission for an historical marker to be placed there.
+[May 2024] This month marks the 92nd anniversary of the first intentional AM directional antenna in the US.
+About 20 years ago, Ron Rackley “found” the site and tried to get permission for an historical marker to be placed there.
 We met him at the Clearwater, FL site to discuss how radio transmission techniques have changed over the years.

 In March 1932 it was the location of a revolutionary advance in AM broadcasting.
-Now it is a slightly overgrown section of land next to a gas station/convenience store.
+Now it is a slightly overgrown section of land.

 At the same time, once installed, most directional antennas seem to be given little attention.
 They work so well, one consultant suggested we might soon run out of engineers who truly understand them.